tonyjurg/N1904addons/docs/features/ms{num}_morph.md

 ```

 The snippet below dynamicaly builds a list of names of 'numbered' Morpheus
 feature names.
-This allows to easily pass this list as an option to A.show()
+This allows to easily pass this list as an option to `A.show()`.

 ```python
 # Dynamically generate feature names for all morphology sets